Save the Dates:

 Students travel to India

-Dr. Phyllis Herman and Rev. Nancy Brink led a group of students to India this past interterm for course entitled REL 335a - Hinduism and Religions of India.
-The 17-day trip took place on January 7-24, 2013 with three days of on-campus lectures before they went off to India.
+Dr. Phyllis Herman and Rev. Nancy Brink led a group of students to India over interterm 2013 for a course entitled REL 335a - Hinduism and Religions of India.
+The 17-day trip took place on January 7-24 with three days of on-campus lectures before they went off to India.
 The course focused on the study of the historical development of Hinduism and other religions in India through texts, practices, and worldviews.
 The students travelled throughout India including New Delhi and Jaipur.